iagox86/dnscat2/doc/protocol.md

 reset their nonce values back to 0.
 The next packet after the `ENC` packet should be encrypted with the new key, and the old one should be discarded (preferably zeroed out so it can't be recovered, if possible).

+### Re-transmits

+One really annoying thing about dnscat2 is that it has to operate over a really, really bad protocol: DNS.

+A bug I ran into a lot when testing code through actual DNS servers is that actual DNS servers will gratuitously re-transmit like crazy, especially if you aren't fast enough (and ruby key generation is a tad slow).
+That means the implementation has to deal with re-transmissions cleanly.

+Imagine this: the client starts the session with an `ENC|INIT` packet, and the server responds with `ENC|INIT`.
+At that point, the server is ready to receive encrypted packets!
+However, the next packet is almost always another unencrypted `ENC|INIT` packet.
+That screws up everything.

+Likewise when re-keying.
+You're almost always going to receive at least one message with the old key when re-keying is performed.
+That's why we love DNS so much!

+Clients don't have to worry about this, but servers do.
+Here's my advice for the server...

+Always keep the previous encryption keys handy immediately after changing them.
+When a message comes in, attempt to decrypt it with the new keys *first*.
+If the signature is wrong, fall back to the previous key, and use that to decrypt it.
+If the signature is right, *delete the old keys from memory*, and never use them again.

+That provides a small window of overlap between the old key and the new key, and it keeps the server happy!
+As soon as both sides have proven that they have the new key, the old version can be dropped.

+Note that even with this feature, *do not allow the same nonce to be used with the same key*!
+That undermines everything!

 ### Algorithms